-- Register and Create New Board to share to your students.
-You may also add images and invite people to interact with your white board.
+- Register and Create New Board to share with your students.
+You may also add images and invite people to interact with your whiteboard.

 How to use Poll Everywhere:

-- Create account as a presenter at polleverywhere.com
+- Create an account as a presenter at polleverywhere.com

 - Click “Create” and then choose among the seven poll types available.